2012 Michigan State Spartans football team: Wisconsin

-In game 3 of the tough Big Ten stretch, the Spartans travelled to Madison aiming to win their 3rd straight regular season matchup.
-The budding rivalry has featured incredible games over the past few seasons, such as the Hail Mary victory for MSU in the 2011 regular season matchup, the rollercoaster inaugural Big Ten Championship game won by Wisconsin, and the 2008 matchup that was won on a game-winning field goal by former MSU kicker Brett Swenson.
+In game 3 of the Big Ten stretch, the Spartans travelled to Madison aiming to win their 3rd straight regular season matchup.
+The rivalry has featured games over the past few seasons, such as the Hail Mary victory for MSU in the 2011 regular season matchup, the inaugural Big Ten Championship game won by Wisconsin, and the 2008 matchup that was won on a game-winning field goal by former MSU kicker Brett Swenson.

 The game would start with both teams trading punts off their first offensive series.
 Wisconsin quarterback Joel Stave finally struck first with a 31-yard touchdown pass to Jacob Peterson with 13:44 remaining in the 2nd quarter.
 The Spartans would respond with only a 34-yard field goal.
 MSU failed to capitalize on a blocked punt on Wisconsin's own 11 yard line thanks to a holding penalty, a false start penalty, and an 8-yard sack of Andrew Maxwell pushing them back to the Wisconsin 34-yard line.
 Both teams would start the second half by punting a combined 9 times before MSU lost a fumble to Wisconsin on the MSU 18-yard line.
 Wisconsin would kick a field goal to go up 10–7 with 6:06 remaining in the 4th quarter.
 Andrew Maxwell engineered a 12 play scoring drive tying the game at 10–10, going 8/9 for 69-yards and a TD pass to Le'Veon Bell with 1:08 remaining.
 Wisconsin then stalled at their own 42-yard line, forcing overtime.
 Danny O'Brien, who replaced Joel Stave at quarterback for Wisconsin after a sack by William Gholston early in the 3rd, could not reach the endzone and Wisconsin settled for a field goal to start overtime.
 After Le'Veon Bell moved the MSU offense to the Wisconsin 12-yard line, Andrew Maxwell would face a 3rd and 8 hoping to score or continue the drive.
 He connected with Bennie Fowler in the endzone to earn the Spartans another victory over the Badgers in Madison.
 With the win, Michigan State snapped Wisconsin's then 21 home game winning streak.